Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Go-kart in style and ride about Akihabara, the otaku center of Tokyo!
 You can wear costumes as you drive but you'll definitely need to have a valid international driving license to navigate the go-kart between the crazy traffic of Tokyo, all while enjoying cosplay!

-A must try to eat here in Tokyo is Kaiten-zushi or conveyor belt sushi.
+A must-try in Tokyo is Kaiten-zushi or conveyor belt sushi.
 There any many forms of sushi served in rotation and this is popular not only in Japan but worldwide.

-Another one on the list would be Kizuki Ramen and visiting a traditional Izakaya where authentic ramen and cold beer is usually served!
-You can go there alone but it's best done with friends – I suggest you go with a friend because the price reduces as the number of people increase.
+Another one on the list would be Kizuki Ramen and visiting a traditional Izakaya where authentic ramen and cold beer are usually served!
+You can go there alone but it's best done with friends – I suggest you go with a friend because the price reduces as the number of people increases.

 what to eat in Tokyo